A Guide to Sun Protection & Anti-Aging: Cruelty-Free Sunscreens for Oily Skin

 - Ginseng (boosts circulation and skin repair)

-Pro Tip: Brew green tea and freeze it into ice cubes to apply topically for instant UV protection.
-Additionally, if you spend hours in front of screens, look for blue light protection skincare (serums containing niacinamide or antioxidants).
+Pro Tip: Brew green tea, then freeze it into ice cubes for instant UV protection when applied topically.
+Additionally, if you spend hours in front of screens, look for blue-light protection skincare products (serums containing niacinamide or antioxidants).

 What Are The DIY Natural Remedies for Crow’s Feet and Firmness?

 An aloe vera and rice powder blend is an effective natural remedy for tightening skin and reducing crow’s feet.
 Mix one tablespoon of rice powder with two tablespoons of aloe vera gel.
-If you have sensitive & reactive skin, choose hypoallergenic skincare for sensitive skin when sourcing aloe vera gel or masks.
+If you have sensitive & reactive skin, opt for hypoallergenic aloe vera gel or masks.

 Apply this mixture under your eyes and around your mouth, leave for 15 minutes, and rinse with lukewarm water.
 The rice powder exfoliates, while aloe vera soothes and hydrates the skin.